 The Board has adopted a number of measures designed to comply with the requirements of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act") and final rules of the Securities and Exchange Commission ("SEC" or "Commission") interpreting and implementing the Sarbanes-Oxley Act, as well as NASDAQ listing standards.
-Specifically the Board has (1) established an independent Nominating and Governance Committee, (2) adopted a Nominating and Governance Committee Charter (revised March 21, 2006), (3) adopted a set of Corporate Governance Principles (revised February 18, 2013), (4) adopted a Code of Ethics that applies to all directors, officers and employees (revised January 29, 2014), (5) established an independent Audit Committee, (6) adopted an Audit Committee Charter (revised February 17, 2012), (7) adopted specific procedures requiring pre-approval by the Audit Committee of audit, audit-related and non-audit services to be provided by the Company's independent auditors, (8) established an independent Personnel and Compensation Committee and (9) adopted a Personnel and Compensation Committee Charter outlining the duties of the Personnel and Compensation Committee (revised February 24, 2014).
+Specifically the Board has (1) established an independent Nominating and Governance Committee, (2) adopted a Nominating and Governance Committee Charter (revised March 21, 2006), (3) adopted a set of Corporate Governance Principles (revised February 18, 2013), (4) adopted a Code of Ethics that applies to all directors, officers and employees (revised January 29, 2014), (5) established an independent Audit Committee, (6) adopted an Audit Committee Charter (revised February 17, 2012), (7) adopted specific procedures requiring pre-approval by the Audit Committee of audit, audit-related and non-audit services to be provided by the Company's independent auditors, (8) established an independent Personnel and Compensation Committee (revised February 24, 2014).
 Copies of the currently effective Audit Committee Charter, Personnel and Compensation Committee Charter, Nominating and Governance Committee Charter, Code of Ethics and Corporate Governance Principles are available on the Company's website at www.bankozarks.com under the Investor Relations section.